Find Affordable College Courses

 While working on their Associate Degree, nursing majors at Flathead Valley Community College accumulate an average of around $26,892 in student debt.

-Montana State University - Northern did quite well in this year’s ranking of the most popular places for nursing students to get a associate degree.
-It came in at #8 on the list.
+Montana State University - Northern came in at #8 in this year’s edition of the Most Popular Nursing Associate Degree Schools in Montana ranking.
 Montana State University - Northern is a small public school located in the remote town of Havre.

 About 95% of the students majoring in nursing at the school are women while 5% are male.